-STORE MANAGEMENT & SERVICES
+STORE MANAGEMENT AND SERVICES

-Outback Stores provides retail store management and support services on a transparent fee for service basis to Indigenous owned community stores, working with Aboriginal and Torres Strait Islander people in a holistic way to improve health, nutrition, employment, training and economic outcomes for First Australians.
+Outback Stores provides retail store management and support services on a transparent fee for service basis to Indigenous-owned community stores, working with people in a holistic way to improve health, nutrition, employment, training and economic outcomes.

-HEALTH & NUTRITION
+HEALTH AND NUTRITION

-Outback Stores encourages healthier purchases through nutrition promotion and affordable pricing, while not restricting a person's individual choice.
-Success is measured by the reduction in sales of sugary drinks and tobacco, while increasing the sale of water, fruit and vegetables.
+Outback Stores encourages healthier purchases by promoting good nutrition and providing affordable pricing, while not restricting individual choice.
+Success is measured by reduced sales of sugary drinks and tobacco, while increasing the sale of water, fruit and vegetables.

-The company is focused on improving affordability of healthy food, with fruit and vegetable prices maintained as close as possible to major metropolitan retailers.
-Outback Stores' pricing policy considers and promotes mechanisms to keep healthy product prices as low as possible.
+The company is focused on improving affordability of healthy food, with fruit and vegetable prices kept as close as possible to major metropolitan retailers, with a pricing policy that contains mechanisms to keep healthy product prices as low as possible.

 Outback Stores supports the Australian Government's commitment to providing meals to school children in the Northern Territory through the School Nutrition Programme (SNP).
-Outback Stores' involvement in the SNP includes working with schools to ensure enough meals are prepared and delivered daily throughout the school terms.
+Outback Stores' involvement in the SNP includes working with schools to ensure quality meals are prepared and delivered daily throughout the school terms.